-*The certifications do not meet the current standard of 50% for Student Learning Outcomes (SLO) Alignment.
-CPAS will still be used as the assessment.
-The certification may be offered by a community college.

 Research Abstract

 The curriculum framework in this document reflects the changes in the workplace and a number of other factors that impact local vocational–technical programs.

-Federal and state legislation calls for articulation between high school and community college programs, integration of academic and vocational skills, and the development of sequential courses of study that provide students with the optimum educational path for achieving successful employment.
+Integration of academic and vocational skills, and the development of sequential courses of study that provide students with the optimum educational path for achieving successful employment.
 National skills standards, developed by industry groups and sponsored by the U.S. Department of Education and Labor, provide vocational educators with the expectations of employers across the United States.
 All of these factors are reflected in the framework found in this document.

-An industry questionnaire was used to gather feedback concerning the trends and needs, both current and future, of their field.
-Industry members stated the curriculum was strong, but wanted to encourage students who complete the program to continue becoming certified in additional agricultural areas.

 Revision History: